garethrogers2828/Football-Quiz/README.md

 ## Questions Section

-- User can then view questions one at a time with 4 possible answers.
-Users can take their time and are given feedback when they are correct/wrong.
+- After the user has clicked start quiz they can then view questions one at a time with 4 possible answers.
+Users can take their time and are given feedback when they are correct or wrong.
 The correct answer button is highlighted green and if the user answers in-correctly then this button will highlight in red.
-Great for improving the users knowledge.
+Great for improving the users knowledge as the correct answer will be highlighted green even if the user gets the question wrong.

   <img width="1902" height="973" alt="questions-page" src="https://github.com/user-attachments/assets/e649d028-fe5d-4773-99aa-0755ae633028" />